MIPACT Study FAQ

 How will my privacy be protected?

-Whenever possible, donated samples and your health information will be stored with a code instead of identifiers (such as name, date of birth, medical record number).
-However, the more information about you that is combined, however, together, the more likely it is you could be identified.
+Whenever possible, we will store donated samples and your health information with a code instead of personal information (such as name, date of birth, or medical record number).
+The more information about you that is combined together, however, the more likely it is you could be identified.

-All information used by this project will be protected so that it can only be accessed by authorized people.
+We will protect all the information used by this project so that it can only be accessed by authorized people.
 The study team will do its best to ensure that the study data is kept private and secure.
 Your study data will be stored and transmitted using secure systems.
 However, total confidentiality cannot be 100% guaranteed.

 There is always a risk that you could be identified by your blood sample and health information.
 It is possible that there could be unauthorized access to or a breach of the systems where your data is stored.

 No published scientific reports or presentations will identify you directly.

 What is the commercial gain associated with this study?

 This study has both research and product development purposes.
 The sponsor has no plans to offer you financial compensation or share any profits from the commercialization of any products, processes, or services developed from your study data.
 You will not lose any legal rights to which you are entitled by agreeing to participate in this study.